Summer Camp 2020

 How do I register for summer camp?

-You can register online or by emailing or calling us.
+Summer Camp 2020 is canceled.
+For future summers, you will be able to register online or by emailing or calling us.
 We require a $50 deposit to reserve your registration, which will be subtracted from the overall cost.
 Generally, most pay by the week and then we subtract the $50 from the last week or only week of camp.
 Each week a child is signed up, payment should be made the morning of the first day unless other arrangements are made with the Wonder Workshop director.

 What is the weekly cost?